Ankit-2145/Hospital-website-Sass-/README.md

 # Hospital-website-Sass-
-It is a hospital website created using html &amp; css (Sass) This website is created using html & css with css preprocessor Sass(Syntactically Awesome Stylesheet) and Scss(Sassy Stylesheet) as a beginners friendly Sass project.
+It is a Responsive hospital website created using html &amp; css (Sass) This website is created using html & css with css preprocessor Sass(Syntactically Awesome Stylesheet) and Scss(Sassy Stylesheet) as a beginners friendly Sass project.

 To run this project on your machine: